 For beauty editors, one of our secret favorite pastimes is to think of what we would call our beauty brand if we ever had one.
 This game, however, is surprisingly difficult.
 The name has to be catchy but classy, modern yet timeless.
 Racking your brain for the perfect beauty brand name really makes you appreciate the good ones that are already out there.

 But thinking of a great brand name is not always this easy—and we have evidence.
 We got in touch with eight beauty brands with intriguing monikers and had them spill the alternative titles they considered at the start.
 Trust us when we say they are fascinating (and make us feel much better about our own struggles to think of a good name).
-Want to know what Jen Atkin, Gwyneth Paltrow, and other top beauty founders almost called their famous brands?
-Keep scrolling to find out!
+Find out what Jen Atkin, Gwyneth Paltrow, and other top beauty founders almost called their famous brands.

 "Paris is one of my favorite places in the world.
 It's where my husband and I had our first date and where we got married.
 I love French culture, products, fragrances, and fashion.
 Prête was one of the other names I considered.
 But the name Ouai comes from the casual, Parisian way of saying yes.
 It's about saying yes to being that effortlessly cool girl, the modern French woman on the go who looks like she did nothing but still looks flawless.
 I also wanted it to be a conversation piece, so you can be the friend at lunch correcting your friends on the pronunciation." — Jen Atkin, celebrity hairstylist and Ouai founder